 UUCH is committed to providing the information and skills needed to help members and friends as they take on increasing levels of commitment and responsibility.
 We encourage you to attend any workshop, regardless of how long you’ve been a member, so we can provide opportunities for bringing newer and more established UUCHers together for open exchange on these topics.
-Each of the following three workshops is a three-hour Sunday afternoon workshop with childcare provided.
-Please check our e-news or Sunday news bulletin for workshop schedules.
+UUCH Basics and UUCH Churchworks are 90-minute Sunday afternoon sessions with childcare provided.
+UUCH Core Leadership is a 5-session class.
+Please check our e-news or Sunday news bulletin for session schedules.

-UUCH Basics: A workshop on what it means to become a member of UUCH, including the rights, rites, and responsibilities of membership.
+UUCH Basics: What it means to become a member of UUCH, including the rights, rites, and responsibilities of membership.